koladilip/sigl-studio/docs/features/aliasing.md

 }
 ```

-This aliasing system provides the foundation for creating maintainable, reusable, and expressive SITL code that scales from simple character shortcuts to complex scene templates.
+This aliasing system provides the foundation for creating maintainable, reusable, and expressive SIGL code that scales from simple character shortcuts to complex scene templates.